roryl/lucee-book/types.md

 ```

 ##Type Hinting
 Lucee allows annotating functions, arguments and properties with type information which will be checked at runtime.
-The following types are evaluated as type hints
+The following types are evaluated as type hints.
+Because Lucee is dynamically interpreted, Types are not statically enforced by the compiler.
+Add types to your functions and components to make them self documenting for other programers and to catch type errors closer to the source of the problem.

 * any
 * array